But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 Can You Cut SPC Vinyl Flooring?

-It may be necessary to cut pieces of SPC flooring in order to finish a trim or place it on steps.
+It may be necessary to cut pieces of any flooring in order to finish a trim or place it on steps.
 Among the pros and cons of SPC flooring are two points:

-Cutting SPC cleanly may require the skills of a professional.
+Cutting it cleanly may require the skills of a professional.

 What’s the Best Way to Maintain SPC?

-Another huge perk of LVP, and by extension SPC, is that there are no special care instructions.
+Another huge perk of LVP products is that they have no special care requirements.
 If you need to mop your SPC vinyl plank flooring, there’s no reason not to.

 SPC Flooring Reviews Agree It’s Easy to Clean

-In fact, SPC flooring reviews seem to be largely unanimous on this point: LVP (and therefore SPC) is easy to clean.
+In fact, SPC flooring reviews seem to be largely unanimous on this point: it is easy to clean.
 And you don’t want to use any floor cleansers here either—just warm, soapy water.

 Non-toxic laminate flooring is very similar to low-VOC LVP except that there are only a handful of waterproof options available, like Mohawk’s RevWood.
-Laminate is similar to WPC flooring in that it uses wood derivatives in its construction, but otherwise, it’s entirely synthetic.
+Laminate is similar to vinyl flooring in that it’s a high-performance composite floor (that generally mimics wood).
+But it’s made of more organic materials.

 Real tile—whether it’s made of ceramic or stone—is always a timeless choice.
 And these days, products like snap-together tile flooring have made real tile almost as easy to install as SPC and other vinyl products.
 Plus, and there are many porcelain wood-look tile options out there.